 How to Cure Egg Eating

-As mentioned previously, it’s easier to prevent egg eating than to cure it, and it’s not always possible to cure an egg eater.
+As mentioned previously, it’s easier to prevent egg eating than to cure it.
+It’s not always possible to cure an egg eater, so practice everything discussed above in the Prevention section above.

-In addition, gather eggs frequently, as soon after laying as possible.
-Although this isn’t extremely convenient, checking for and gathering the eggs several times a day can make a big difference.
-The longer an egg is left in the coop, the more likely it is to get eaten, particularly if only one hen is the culprit.
+Gather eggs frequently, as soon after laying as possible.
+Although it isn’t always convenient, checking for and gathering the eggs several times a day can make a big difference.
+The longer an egg is left in the coop the more likely it is to get eaten, particularly if only one hen is the culprit.

 Use artificial eggs (ceramic eggs work well for this or wooden eggs, or even white golf balls).
-Ceramic eggs look like real eggs but are much harder.
+Ceramic eggs come in white which look like real eggs, or in fun colors, but are much harder than wooden eggs.
 Gather all the real eggs quickly, but leave a few ceramic eggs in the nest box.
-As chickens peck, trying to break these eggs, they’ll find them impossible to crack, and this will (hopefully) discourage them from eating the real eggs.
+As chickens peck, trying to break these eggs, they’ll find them impossible to crack and hopefully discouraging them from eating the real eggs.